OffchainLabs/go-batchhandler/README.md

 ```

 ### Infomation you need know
-This repository may occasionally query incorrect transaction hashes.
+This repository may query incorrect transaction hashes.
 This can occur due to the potential for malicious behavior from the Sequencer.

 **Malicious Sequencer Behavior:** If a malicious Sequencer exists on the network, it could include invalid transactions (e.g., transactions with incorrect nonces) within a batch.